SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_b2d961ae-0f7e-400b-879a-f97be24cc02d_do_not_edit_manually.md

 Benefit from SEKOIA.IO built-in rules and upgrade **Trend Micro Cloud One / Deep Security** with the following detection capabilities out-of-the-box.

 [SEKOIA.IO x Trend Micro Cloud One / Deep Security on ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2FSEKOIA-IO%2Fdocumentation%2Fmain%2F_shared_content%2Foperations_center%2Fdetection%2Fgenerated%2Fattack_b2d961ae-0f7e-400b-879a-f97be24cc02d_do_not_edit_manually.json){ .md-button }
+??? abstract "AccCheckConsole Executing Dll"

+    Detects suspicious LOLBIN AccCheckConsole execution with parameters as used to load an arbitrary DLL.

+    - **Effort:** advanced

 ??? abstract "AdFind Usage"

     Detects the usage of the AdFind tool.
 AdFind.exe is a free tool that extracts information from Active Directory.
 Wizard Spider (Bazar, TrickBot, Ryuk), FIN6 and MAZE operators have used AdFind.exe to collect information about Active Directory organizational units and trust objects